mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

 .. py:function:: mitsuba.mueller.rotate_stokes_basis(wi, basis_current, basis_target)

-    Gives the Mueller matrix that alignes the reference frames (defined by their respective basis vectors) of two collinear stokes vectors.
+    Gives the Mueller matrix that aligns the reference frames (defined by their respective basis vectors) of two collinear stokes vectors.

     If we have a stokes vector s_current expressed in 'basis_current', we